geekskick/thoughts/fm4/audio/index.md

 >   if (sampling_rate == hz48000) FM4_I2S0->CNTREG_f.OVHD  = 32;
 >   if (sampling_rate == hz96000) FM4_I2S0->CNTREG_f.OVHD  = 0;
 > ```

+The next chunk of code is fairly self explainatory - refer to p881 onwards of the [datasheet](http://www.cypress.com/file/222976/download) and it sets up the following configuration:
+* In the case of no data in the Transmit buffer send `0s`
+* The FM is the slave.
+* There is only one subframe
+* Split the contents of the transmit buffer into two separate 16 bits rather than one long 32 bit word.
+* On recieve combine the 16bit left anf 16bit right channels into one 32 bit register
+* set master mode clock to use internal clock source (not used)
+* Fill any remaing space in the recieved data register with 0's (not used)
+* Don't just send data unless I say
+* Send the MSB first
+* Sample the serial data in the middle
+* Use the rising edge of `BCLK` to trigger a read of the serial data
+* LRCLK pulse happens at the same time as sending the first bit
+* The `LRCLK` will be high for the whole of the left channel **I believe this is in error further tinkering required**
+* The `LRCLK` is active high aka 1 means 1

+> ```c
+> FM4_I2S0->CNTREG_f.MSKB  = FALSE ;   // No mask bit
+>   // Master - Slave configuration
+>   FM4_I2S0->CNTREG_f.MSMD  = FALSE ;   // Slave mode
+>   // Number of Subframe constructions
+>   FM4_I2S0->CNTREG_f.SBFN  =  FALSE ;  // 1 Subframe ; 2 channels on the same subframe.
+> 	// Word construction of FIFO
+>   FM4_I2S0->CNTREG_f.RHLL  = TRUE ;    // two 16 channels combined into a 32-bit FIFO word
+> 	//Base clock divider (in master mode)
+> 	FM4_I2S0->CNTREG_f.ECKM = FALSE;
+>   // Bit extension
+>   FM4_I2S0->CNTREG_f.BEXT  = FALSE ;   // Bit extension not used
+>   // Output Mode of Frame Synchronous Signal
+>   FM4_I2S0->CNTREG_f.FRUN  = FALSE;    // Don't start free running
+>   // Shifting order
+>   FM4_I2S0->CNTREG_f.MLSB  = FALSE;    // Shift starts from MSB of word
+>   // Sampling point of data reception
+>   FM4_I2S0->CNTREG_f.SMPL  = FALSE;    // Sampling is performed in the middle of the receive data.
+>   // Clock polarity
+>   FM4_I2S0->CNTREG_f.CPOL  = TRUE;     // Drives data at the falling edge of I2SCK and is sampled at the rising > edge of I2SCK.
+>   // Frame Sync Phase
+>   FM4_I2S0->CNTREG_f.FSPH  = FALSE;    // I2SWS is enabled at the same time as the frame data and first bit.
+>   // Frame Sync Pulse Width
+>   FM4_I2S0->CNTREG_f.FSLN  = TRUE;     // Pulse width will be one channel length (1 channel).
+>   // Frame Sync Polarity
+>   FM4_I2S0->CNTREG_f.FSPL  = FALSE;    // I2SWS is "1", and the frame sync signal is enabled.
+This is "0" when > idle.
+> ```

+Since the FM4 can have lots of information sent over I2S each individual frame and sub frame has to be specified.
+This is setup as follows:
+* 2 channels (left and right)
+* Each channel has 16 bits
+* The 16 bits from 1 word which is 16 bits long
+* enable channels 1 and 2

+> ```c
+>// Configuration for Sub Frame 0
+>  FM4_I2S0->MCR0REG_f.S0CHN  =  1u ;   //Number of channels -1 for subfram_0 (two channels)
+>  FM4_I2S0->MCR0REG_f.S0CHL  =  15u;   //Bit length -1 of the channels that make up subframe 0 (32bit)
+>  FM4_I2S0->MCR0REG_f.S0WDL  =  15u;   //Word length - 1.
+>
+> // Set active channels for Sub Frame 0
+>  FM4_I2S0->MCR1REG  = 0x00000003u;    // Enable channel 0 and 1 in subframe 0
+> ```

 ### Resources
 * [DSP Mode](http://www.nxp.com/assets/documents/data/en/application-notes/AN3664.pdf)